Product Formalisms for Measures on Spaces with Binary Tree Structures: Representation, Visualization, and Multiscale Noise: Measure Visualization

 For our analysis, we translated and scaled the data sets to fit them into the unit cube $[0,1]^3$, and to send their median $x$, $y$, and $z$ coordinates to the same location $(m_x,m_y,m_z)$ in the cube.
 Each data set had its own translation vector, but a common set of three scaling factors was chosen.
 The target median point and the scaling factors were chosen to make the scaling factors as large as possible.
 We then applied the product form decomposition, subdividing the cube sequentially by dimension 1, 2, 3, 1, 2, 3, etc. to the measure given by point masses of equal weight at each of the data points.
 While subdividing each dimension 10 times gives 230 coefficients, we only needed to calculate those coefficients that correspond to subdividing a cell containing at least one data point.
-A full description of the analysis of the LIDAR data is given in Appendix 2 of \cite{BaNeJoSh16}.

-We constructed pseudo-welding curves, each a piecewise linear curve between the points (0,0) and (0,1), via a snow-flake like curve construction.
+We constructed \textit{pseudo-welding curves} for measures determined by the LiDAR data, each a continuous piecewise linear function on the interval $[0,1]$, using the tent construction in \cite{GrBeJo} (Section II-B).
+There it was used to construct finite approximations of Brownian motion.
+The product coefficients were used as the linear shifts.
+Note that these pseudo-welding curves are functions constructed on the unit interval and are not Jordan curves, unlike welding curves.
+Since the function values agree on $0$ and $1$ they typically determine Jordan curves.
+Note also that this construction can be applied to all positive measures, not just strictly positive measures as required by welding curve visualizations.
 The knots of the curve at the $i^{th}$ scale are obtained by raising or lowering the midpoint of the linear segments of the curve by the value of the corresponding product coefficient weighted by a factor of $2^{-s}$.
-The full algorithm is described in Appendix 3 of \cite{BaNeJoSh16}.
 The corners, or knots, of the piecewise linear curves correspond to particular coefficients, and so to the corresponding subsets of the unit cube on which these coefficients represent divisions.
-We have colored these knots according to the classifications of the LIDAR points contained in the subsets.
-Red knots correspond to subsets containing only ground points, green knots correspond to subsets containing only vegetation points, blue knots correspond to subsets containing both ground and vegetation points, and black knots correspond to subsets containing no LIDAR points.
-(Subsets containing no LIDAR points produce coefficients with value zero.)
+We have colored these knots according to the classifications of the LiDAR points contained in the subsets.
+Red knots correspond to subsets containing only ground points, green knots correspond to subsets containing only vegetation points, blue knots correspond to subsets containing both ground and vegetation points, and black knots correspond to subsets containing no LiDAR points.
+(Subsets containing no LiDAR points produce coefficients with value zero.)
 We can see that the pseudo-welding curves for the different samples have similar shapes.